 Yemen’s Prospects for Membership in the Gulf Cooperation Council

 The Gulf Cooperation Council (GCC) was created in Riyadh, Saudi Arabia, in 1981 under the rationale of Arabian Peninsula collective defense following the catalytic tremors of the 1978 Iranian Revolution, the 1980 to 1988 Iran-Iraq War and also because of Soviet meddling in southern Yemen.
 The GCC has made solid progress economically in terms of free trade, customs union and the aspiration of a common currency.
-GCC unity is maintained because member countries have similar political, religious and cultural identity.
+GCC unity is maintained because member countries have similar political, religious and cultural identities.
 Member countries are Saudi Arabia, Kuwait, the United Arab Emirates (UAE), Qatar, Bahrain, and Oman.
 Is it time for Yemen to join the GCC?

-There has been much debate about the inclusion of Yemen as either an associate or full GCC member.
+There has been much debate about the inclusion of Yemen as either an associate or a full GCC member.
 The crucial question to answer has tended to be centered on whether or not Yemen would add value or if it would drag down the alliance.
-In October 2012 the GCC established an office in Sana’a, Yemen, but this was set up to assist GCC support to Yemen, not necessarily as a first step to Yemeni membership.
+In October 2012 the GCC established an office in Sana’a, Yemen, but this was set up to assist GCC support to Yemen, not necessarily as the first step to Yemeni membership.

 Although the office in Sana’a is welcomed, it is not as prominent a step forward as was the spirit of the GCC Summit in December 2005 in the UAE during which a strategic resolution was passed for Yemen to join the GCC by 2015.
 There are several reasons why the GCC is stalling in letting Yemen join and there are some reasonable concerns with Yemen’s membership suitability.

 Kuwait is an obstacle to Yemen joining the GCC.
 It still bears a grudge because former dictator President Ali Abdullah Saleh supported Iraq’s invasion of Kuwait in 1990, the so-called Yemeni betrayal.
 Kuwait’s government is concerned that Yemen is not yet ready to join based on internal Yemeni security challenges.
-Yemen is an un-governed space that is home to Al-Qaeda on the Arabia Peninsula (AQAP).
+Yemen is a un-governed space that is home to Al-Qaeda on the Arabian Peninsula (AQAP).
 Yemen also suffers from endemic government corruption.
 It would be a challenge to convince Kuwait’s Parliament to ratify a government decision to support Yemen as a GCC member.
 Kuwait is also worried that if Yemen joins the GCC then every Arab country might wish to join too.

 Other GCC members have actively supported Yemen’s development.
 The UAE has made impressive contributions to Yemen’s development but Yemeni corruption and a lack of government capacity to absorb and distribute the donations within Yemen has reduced the impact of UAE generosity.